hyperreality/American-British-English-Translator/README.md

 # Only check for British spellings
 $ english-translate --british --spelling

-# Don't check spelling differences, only check for meanings exclusive to one of the dialects
+# Don't check spelling differences or different meanings, only check for meanings exclusive to one of the dialects
 $ english-translate --exclusive

-# Print a count of dialect features
-$ english-translate --count

 # Do not use colors
 $ english-translate --no-color